StoneDetector: Conventional and versatile code clone detection for Java

 \section{Evaluation}

 In the evaluation, we are interested in finding answers to a number of research questions, in particular about the performance of our code clone detector compared to the current state of the art.
-We also present results that we believe to provide general insights into code clone detection for Java and to help other researchers when implementing code clone detectors, besides showing the versatility of the StoneDetector platform.
-Thus, we address the following research questions: \begin{itemize} \item \emph{Research Question 1:} How many code clones does our clone detection method and tool StoneDetector detect, i.e., what is its recall compared to the state of the art? \item \emph{Research Question 2: } How many of StoneDetector's reported code clones are real code clones, i.e., what is the tool's precision compared to the state of the art? \item \emph{Research Question 3: } Are conventional code clone detectors like StoneDetector in general able to find more difficult-to-identify code clones, i.e., code clones with larger syntactical deviation? \item \emph{Research Question 4:} Does StoneDetector scale to large codebases containing up to multiple million lines of code? \item \emph{Research Question 5:} How do the used threshold value and the minimal size of code clone influence StoneDetector's performance? \item \emph{Research Question 6:} Which role do different string metrics and hashing methods play in a code clone detector like StoneDetector? \item \emph{Research Question 7:} Can source code clones also be found in Java Bytecode using clone detectors like StoneDetector? \end{itemize}
+We also present results that we believe to provide general insights into code clone detection for Java and to help other researchers when implementing code clone detectors, besides showing the versatility of StoneDetector.
+Thus, we address the following research questions: \begin{itemize} \item \emph{Research Question 1:} How many code clones does our clone detection method and tool StoneDetector detect, i.e., what is its recall compared to the state of the art, and how many of StoneDetector's reported code clones are real code clones, i.e., what is the tool's precision compared to the state of the art? \item \emph{Research Question 2:} Is the conventional code clone detector StoneDetector in general able to find more difficult-to-identify code clones, i.e., code clones with larger syntactical deviation? \item \emph{Research Question 3:} Does StoneDetector scale to large codebases containing up to multiple million lines of code? \item \emph{Research Question 4:} How do the used threshold value and the minimal size of code clone influence StoneDetector's performance?
+Which role do different string metrics and hashing methods play? \item \emph{Research Question 5:} Can source code clones also be found in Java Bytecode using clone detectors like StoneDetector? \end{itemize}

 For our evaluation, we have mainly chosen BigCloneBench~\cite{DBLP:conf/icsm/SvajlenkoR15,DBLP:conf/icsm/SvajlenkoR16}\footnote{\url{https://github.com/jeffsvajlenko/BigCloneEval}} as the state-of-the-art benchmark for Java code clone detection.
 However, in order to avoid an evaluation skewed to this benchmark and to assess the performance of clone detectors for the more difficult-to-identify code clones of Type 3 and Type 4, we also consider the benchmarks Google Code Jam\footnote{\url{https://zibada.guru/gcj/}}, Project CodeNet~\cite{DBLP:conf/nips/Puri0JZDZD0CDTB21}\footnote{\url{https://github.com/IBM/Project_CodeNet}}, and GPTCloneBench~\cite{DBLP:conf/icsm/AlamRARRS23}\footnote{\url{https://github.com/srlabUsask/GPTCloneBench}}.